sharky98/MinecraftServerControl.github.io/docs/mscs/installation.md

 We've made an attempt to utilize only features that are normally installed in most Linux and UNIX environments in this script.
 However, there may be a few requirements that this script has that may not already be in place:

+- Java JRE - The Minecraft server software requires this.

+{: .warning }
-- Java JRE - The Minecraft server software requires this. **As of Minecraft version 1.20.5, Java 21 is required as the minimum java version.**<br>
+> As of Minecraft version 1.20.5, Java 21 is required as the minimum java version.

-- Perl - Most, if not all, Unix and Linux like systems have this preinstalled.<br>
+- Perl - Most, if not all, Unix and Linux like systems have this preinstalled.
-- libjson-perl - Allows the script to read JSON formatted data.<br>
+- libjson-perl - Allows the script to read JSON formatted data.
-- libwww-perl - Allows the script to download data to verify downloads.<br>
+- libwww-perl - Allows the script to download data to verify downloads.
-- liblwp-protocol-https-perl - Allows the script to download data over HTTPS.<br>
+- liblwp-protocol-https-perl - Allows the script to download data over HTTPS.
 - util-linux - Allows the script to use the `flock` script which ships with it for crash detection.
-Standard package with linux.<br>
+Standard package with linux.
-- Python - Required by the Minecraft Overviewer mapping software.<br>
+- Python - Required by the Minecraft Overviewer mapping software.
-- GNU Make - Allows you to use the Makefile to simplify installation.<br>
+- GNU Make - Allows you to use the Makefile to simplify installation.
-- GNU Wget - Allows the script to download software updates via the internet.<br>
+- GNU Wget - Allows the script to download software updates via the internet.
-- rdiff-backup - Allows the script to efficiently run backups.<br>
+- rdiff-backup - Allows the script to efficiently run backups.
-- rsync - Allows the script to efficiently make copies of files.<br>
+- rsync - Allows the script to efficiently make copies of files.
-- Socat - Allows the script to communicate with the Minecraft server.<br>
+- Socat - Allows the script to communicate with the Minecraft server.
-- Iptables - Although not explicitly required, a good firewall should be installed.<br>
+- Iptables - Although not explicitly required, a good firewall should be installed.
-- Sudo - Run processes under other user and groups  <br>
+- Sudo - Run processes under other user and groups

 ### Debian or Ubuntu
 If you are running Debian or Ubuntu, you can make sure that the dependencies are installed by running the following command: